The Circular Home: Development and Demonstration of a Net-Negative-Carbon, Reusable Residence

-The Washington State University (WSU) team, including Washington State University and Green Canopy NODE, will develop an innovative design process and modular building system to construct a single-family home that is carbon-negative cradle-to-grave.
+The Pacific Northwest National Laboratory (PNNL) team will develop an innovative design process and modular building system to construct a single-family home that is carbon-negative cradle-to-grave.
 The team will design the Circular Home primarily of biogenic materials, in a manner that will create zero operational carbon, and design it for easy disassembly and reassembly for reuse and minimal waste generation.
 Major components remain in use for three times longer time than the expected 50-year lifespan of a conventionally constructed single-family dwelling, ensuring the initial design will compound carbon sequestration benefits.
 Compared with initial carbon cost, the proposed design’s greenhouse gas emissions will equate to 71% avoided carbon in the second building iteration and 52% in the third.
 This transformative all-electric, volumetric modular design will provide flexibility to meet changing needs over the life cycle of the building while still minimizing cost.

 HESTIA projects will facilitate the use of carbon storing materials in building construction to achieve net carbon negativity by optimizing material chemistries and matrices, manufacturing, and whole-building designs in a cost-effective manner.